 This project consists of a study that will result in a set of recommendations to improve public transportation along South Halsted Street.
 The study corridor includes approximately 11 miles of South Halsted Street, from the Pace Harvey Transportation Center in the City of Harvey to 79th Street in the City of Chicago, servicing the communities of Harvey, Phoenix, Calumet Park, Riverdale, Dixmoor and the City of Chicago neighborhoods of West Pullman, Morgan Park, Roseland, Washington Heights, and Auburn Gresham.

 This study is exploring potential transit improvements for the corridor’s 11,500 daily transit customers.
 Improvements being considered as part of the project include:

-- Pace Pulse stations south of 95th Street
+- New stations south of 95th Street, and improved stations north of 95th Street

 - Updated passenger amenities

 - Realigned bus stops

 - Roadway treatments such as queue jumps and short bus lanes at select intersections

 - Enhanced coordination of Pace and CTA services

 In addition, Pace is proposing bringing a new premium bus service, called Pulse, to South Halsted Street from the CTA 95th/Dan Ryan Red Line Station to the Pace Harvey Transportation Center.

 Transit is in high demand on the South Halsted Corridor between the Pace Harvey Transportation Center and 79th Street.
 But trends show that commuters are waiting over 20% longer to get to their destination compared to the average commuter in Cook County.
 There is also limited service in the middle of the day and into the evening, making it difficult for passengers to get to their destination when they need to.
 In addition, there’s a lack of quality stations that are easy to walk to and that include seating and weather protection.
 It is time to upgrade bus service and infrastructure to better serve communities along South Halsted Street.